Wireless Charging – is this the solution to ubiquitous charging?

 Momentum Dynamics 200kW system on trial in the US.

 Whilst some players are promoting an alternative system of coils placed along a stretch of road, the scale of fitting/retrofitting road infrastructure together with improved battery range will make this a niche application.
-Stellantis (owner of Fiat, Peugeot and Chrysler brands) has trialled Electreon’s Dynamic Wireless Power Transfer solution.
-Stellantis plans to roll this out at airports, ports and other sites with established shorter routes.
+Stellantis (owner of Fiat, Peugeot and Chrysler brands) has trialled Electreon’s Dynamic Wireless Power Transfer solution and plans to roll this out at airports, ports and other sites with established shorter routes.

-The next step is autonomous charging, with vehicles parking themselves on wireless charge pads in car parks, fleet depots, etc. The vehicles will then be and then moving off the charge pad once charging is complete.
+The next step is then fully autonomous charging, with vehicles parking themselves on wireless charge pads in car parks, fleet depots, etc. and then moving off the charge pad once charging is complete.
 Fleets will probably get here within the next few years, but the general-public and regulators may require more time!

-Within the next 5-10 years, we see the current fixed CP model will dominate.
-Particularly, with early adoption of in-street wireless charging led by taxi and bus fleets together with dedicated depots for last-mile delivery vehicles.
-Wider adoption will come once the systems are fully standardised and adopted by automotive manufacturers.
-Furthermore, the adoption will continue to increase to meet the transition to electric only vehicles between 2030 and 2045.
+Within the next 5-10 years, we see the current fixed CP model will dominate, but with early adoption of in-street wireless charging led by taxi and bus fleet operators together with dedicated depots for last-mile delivery vehicles.
+Wider adoption of wireless charging will come once the systems are fully standardised and adopted by automotive manufacturers, as they scale up to meet the transition to electric only vehicles between 2030 and 2045.

-NovAzure works with companies across the eMobility value chain.
-We support OEMs, battery producers, CP operators, and EV fleets focusing on smart city data-driven solutions.
+NovAzure is working with early-stage companies across the eMobility value chain, from vehicle OEMs and battery producers through to CP operators, EV fleet operators and providers of data-driven solutions for smart cities.
 Business models in this space are evolving and fast.
 If you would like to know more about how NovAzure can help in understanding the EV market and the opportunities ahead, please get in touch.